 When Jim isn’t climbing, he is playing the cello, exploring the city on his unicycle or spending time with family and friends.

-Lina Siegert – Youth Programs Coordinator, Fitness Coach
+Lina Siegert – Assistant Manager, Youth Programming Coordinator

 Lina is a former personal trainer, Pilates, and Yoga instructor and has been climbing for 11 years.
 She will encourage you to approach the sport as a self learning experience while combining fitness and climbing so expect a challenging and fun workout while climbing with her.